The-Institute-for-AI-Molecular-Design/ODesign/README.md

 ```
 with `infer_model_name=odesign_base_na_rigid`, `design_modality=rna`, and `input_json_path=./examples/na_design/rna_bb/odesign_input.json`.

-#### Protein-binding RNA
+#### Protein-binding Nucleic Acid
 <p align="center">
 <img src="imgs/na/protein_binding_rna.png" alt="Protein-binding RNA" width="400px" align="middle"/>
 </p>
-ODesign can generate RNA molecules that bind to specific protein targets.
+ODesign can generate nucleic acid molecules that bind to specific protein targets.
 You need to provide a reference structure containing the target protein and specify the hotspot residues that define the binding interface.
-The model will generate a new RNA chain that interacts with the target at the specified hotspot.
+The model will generate a new NA chain that interacts with the target at the specified hotspot.
+Note: This example demonstrates RNA generation.
+To generate DNA instead, modify the `chain_type` field in the JSON input file (e.g., change `"rnaChain"` to `"dnaChain"`) and set `design_modality=dna`.

 To run this example, use:
 ```bash